 Cold extremities: Poor blood circulation may cause cold hands and feet.

-How is Anemia Diagnosed?
+How is Anaemia Diagnosed?

 Medical History and Physical Examination: Review of systems, eating patterns, and risk factors